pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 you already use `mqtt`, it makes sense to reuse it to power the event pubsub.
 This is however out of scope

 ### Final thoughts
-At this point we got a rather decent QMW capable of push/pop with concurrent pubishers and consumers, with persistence and HA, and able to manage operations at Khz frequency with millisec latencies; all this with a quite simple and stateless implementation
+At this point we got a rather decent QMW capable of push/pop with concurrent publishers and consumers, with persistence and HA, and able to manage operations at Khz frequency with millisec latencies; all this with a quite simple and stateless implementation

 This model can already solve a great deal of problems where persistent job queues are needed, especially if you already got MongoDB in your mix.
-Also, it has 2 advantages over tradicional QMWs :
+Also, it has 2 advantages over traditional QMWs :

-1. _Performance_: This model produces great performance figures when compared with tradicional QMWs with full persistence/HA activated
+1. _Performance_: This model produces great performance figures when compared with traditional QMWs with full persistence/HA activated
 2. _Simplicity_: the whole of the implementation is client side, and it is stateless and very thin.
 3. _Ease of debug_: it is very easy to _open the trunk_, peek inside and see exactly what's in each queue, and it equally easy to tweak and fix whatever problem you find.
 In some situations this is an invaluable feature